-In case you strain the milk, then keep the hemp seed pulp which you can use in your garden as compost, or for indoor plants.
-Alternatively, you can mix the pulp with other ingredients and make skin mask or body scrub.
+If you strain the milk, keep the hemp seed pulp which you can use in your garden as compost or for indoor plants.
+Alternatively, you can mix the pulp with other ingredients and make a skin mask or body scrub.

 Hemp Milk Uses